Neel-Binnu/Piping-and-Instrumentation/README.md

-# Piping-and-Instrumentation

-AutoCAD Piping and Instrumentation Project
+# AutoCAD Piping and Instrumentation Project

 This project showcases detailed 2D and 3D AutoCAD designs for Piping and Instrumentation systems, including industrial components such as pipes, flanges, reducers, bushings, tees, crosses, valves, bolts, vessels, and other fabricated elements.
 It demonstrates the practical application of AutoCAD in process design and mechanical drafting.

-Project Overview
+# Project Overview

 The project focuses on developing complete piping layouts and instrumentation diagrams as per industrial standards.
 It covers both individual part drawings and full assembly layouts, representing real-world design practices used in process industries like chemical plants, oil refineries, and manufacturing facilities.

-Included Components
+# Included Components

 Pipes – standard process and utility lines of various diameters